 We unconsciously wish to rule the world with an iron fist.

 The Australians are nothing like that.
-They have a nice country with a growing economy that grows its weight on the international arena slowly, but steadily.
-And yet they don’t seem to care.
+They have a nice country with a growing economy that grows its weight in the international arena slowly but steadily.
+And yet, they don’t seem to care.
 At all.

 Talking about politics with an Australian is like talking about politics with a wall that has a few jokes up its sleeve.
-If it doesn’t work – try talking sports and you will surely find common ground.
+If it doesn’t work – try talking sports, and you will find common ground.

 The devil is always in the details of which there are plenty when it comes to comparing Australia and the UK.

 Jaywalking is a real crime in Australia.
-Yes, you can’t cross the road wherever you please as long as you believe it is safe there.
-Safety first, someone might say and they would be right, but what happened to level crossings then?
+You can’t cross the road wherever you please as long as you believe it is safe there.
+Safety first, someone might say they would be right, but what happened to level crossings?
 You will have to walk over tracks to get to the point of your destination in Australia.
 Why?
-Because apparently, a train isn’t as much of a threat as a Mini Cooper.
+A train isn’t as much of a threat as a Mini Cooper.

-Newspapers are delivered ‘the American way’ here meaning there are actual kids on bikes who do that every morning.
-Those little rascals must have scared away all the cats by the way.
-Because how else can you explain the total absence of feline life in Australia?
+Newspapers are delivered ‘the American way’ here, meaning actual kids on bikes do that every morning.
+Those little rascals must have scared away all the cats, by the way.
+How else can you explain the total absence of feline life in Australia?

-It’s definitely the kids… or the spiders?
-I’m not too sure about that but I often feel like that whatever has created THAT web can pretty much devour me in one sitting every time I visit Sydney.
+It’s the kids… or the spiders?
+I’m not sure about that, but I often feel like whatever has created THAT web can devour me in one sitting every time I visit Sydney.

-More of our roads in the UK are sided with pavement and Australians just have their lawn to walk on.
+More of our roads in the UK are sided with pavement, and Australians have their lawn to walk on.

-This list can go on and on without stopping but I feel that it gets the message across – yes, there are plenty of differences both in culture and in the lifestyle but, at the end of the day, they all fade away in the shade of insane similarities.
+This list can go on and on without stopping, but I feel that it gets the message across – yes, there are plenty of differences both in culture and lifestyle, but, at the end of the day, they all fade away in the shade of insane similarities.

-Because who really cares about a mailbox nowadays, but the ability to talk and to think on the same level is where actual gold is hidden.
+Who cares about a mailbox nowadays?
+The ability to talk and think on the same level is where actual gold is hidden.